AriaSalvatrice/synth-protoboard/README.md

 ## Cutting them in half
 It's designed to let you do that!
 However, there is no V-scoring making them easy to snap in half: you have to cut them yourself.
+Adding a V-score would add a lot to the cost, and it would no longer be possible to have electrical connections between halves.

 ![](Images/rev1-split.jpg)